 \subsection{Forced Dynamics - non linear regime}

-The last step for the study of magnetization dynamics in the framework of normal modes, is the inclusion in the model of the excitation terms.
-Two different kind of excitation will be considered: magnetic field and spin polarized current.
-In general no restriction on spatial distribution and time dependence is putted.
-Moreover, the spin transfer torque term will be assumed of the Slonczewski type.
-In this respect, the equation describing the magnetization is the following:
+The last step for the study of magnetization dynamics in the framework of normal modes is the inclusion of external excitation terms in the model.
+Two different kinds of excitation will be considered: magnetic field and spin-polarized current.
+In general, no restriction on spatial distribution and time dependence is required.
+The spin-transfer torque term will be assumed of the Slonczewski type.
+In this respect, the equation describing LLGS magnetization dynamics is the following\cite{BMS}:

-where $\bm h_{rf}$ is the normalized microwave magnetic field and $(\beta,\bm p)$ is the pair identifying the normalized amplitude and the polarization unit vector of the spin current.
-As we did in the previous section, it is useful to rewrite equation \eqref{eq:LLGS} in canonical form as follows:
+where $\bm h_\mathrm{rf}$ is the normalized microwave magnetic field and $(\beta,\bm p)$ is the pair identifying the normalized amplitude and the polarization unit vector of the spin current.
+As we did in the previous section, it is useful to rewrite equation \eqref{eq:LLGS} in explicit form as follows: